parthapratimkalita/DRL_HW01/README.md

 # DRL_HW01
-Implementing MDP, Grid World and Policy extraction
+In this project we implemented Markov Decision Process, Grid World and Policy extraction

-DRL Assignment.docx - answers of question 1

-HW01_Partha_Pratim_Kalita.ipynb - coding part